 How to arrive to Sabadell from Barcelona city.

-Spanish unemployed scientists or students, as well as students developing their PhD without any grant, could benefit from a 40 % discount on the course fee.
+Spanish unemployed scientists, as well as Spanish PhD students without any grant to develop their PhD, could benefit from a 40 % discount** on the workshop fee.
+If you want to ask for this discount, please contact us at firstname.lastname@example.org.
 That would apply for a maximum of 2 places and they will be covered by strict inscription order.

 For further information contact: email@example.com.